Hazardous Waste Accumulation Time for Generators

 Regulatory Assistance Officer’s Note:

 This fact sheet was produced by the Department of Toxic Substances Control (DTSC) Regulatory Assistance Officers to provide a simple overview for hazardous waste generators.
-Hazardous waste accumulation requirements are discussed in greater detail in the DTSC fact sheets Accumulating Hazardous Waste at Generator Sites and Hazardous Waste Generator Requirements (add link when complete).
+Hazardous waste accumulation requirements are discussed in greater detail in the DTSC fact sheets Accumulating Hazardous Waste at Generator Sites and Hazardous Waste Generator Requirements.
 We advise you to review these other resources as well.
 If you generate waste, you should consult with your Certified Unified Program Agency (CUPA).
 Finally, DTSC strongly encourages all businesses generating hazardous waste to consider waste minimization, source reduction and pollution prevention.

 How long can I accumulate hazardous waste in tanks or containers?